-2.1 ADP shall Process Client Data for the legitimate purposes specified in Article 4 and only on the basis of a validly entered into Service Agreement which incorporates the mandatory data processor contracting requirements under UK Applicable Law.
+Service2.1ADP shall Process Client Data only on the basis of a Service Agreement which incorporates the mandatory data processor contracting requirements under Applicable Data Processor Law and for the Legitimate Purposes specified in Article 4.
 The ADP Contracting Entity uses Subprocessors, both ADP Subprocessors and Third Party Subprocessors, in the regular performance of Client Services.
-ADP's Service Agreements shall authorize the use of such Subprocessors, provided that the ADP Contracting Entity remains liable to the Client for the performance of the Service Agreements by the Subprocessors in accordance with the terms thereof.
+ADP's Service Agreements shall authorize the use of such Subprocessors, provided that the ADP Contracting Entity remains liable to the Client for the performance by the Subprocessors in accordance with the terms of the Service Agreement.
 The provisions of Article 7 shall further govern the use of Subprocessors.

-Termination of the Service Agreement

-2.2 Upon termination of the Client Services, ADP shall fulfill its obligations to the Client in the Service Agreement with regard to the return of Client Data by providing to the Client the Client Data required for the continuity of the business activities of the Client (if the data has not been previously provided or made accessible to the Client via relevant product functionality, such as the ability to download the Client Data).
+Termination of the Service2.2Upon termination of the Client Services, ADP shall fulfill its obligations to the Client in the Service Agreement with regard to the return of Client Data by providing to the Client the Client Data required for the continuity of the business activities of the Client (if the data has not been previously provided or made accessible to the Client via relevant product functionality, such as the ability to download the Client Data).

-When ADP's obligations under the Service Agreement have been fulfilled, ADP shall securely destroy remaining copies of the Client Data as set forth in the Service Agreement, and (upon request of the Client) certify to the Client that it has done so.
+When ADP's obligations under the Service Agreement have been fulfilled, ADP shall securely destroy remaining copies of the Client Data, and (upon request of the Client) certify to the Client that it has done so.
 ADP may maintain a copy of Client Data to the extent required under Applicable Law, as authorized by the Client, or as needed for dispute resolution purposes.
 ADP shall no longer Process that Client Data, except to the extent required for the aforementioned purposes.
 ADP's obligations of confidentiality under the related Service Agreement will persist for as long as ADP maintains a copy of such Client Data.